 Fragment: “Ese cristalito roto / Yo sentí cómo crujía / Antes de caerse al suelo / Ya sabía que se rompía / Está parpadeando / La luz del descansillo / Una voz en la escalera / Alguien cruzando el pasillo / Malamente”

 Translation: “That little broken glass / I felt how it creaked / Before it fell to the ground / I already knew it was breaking / It’s blinking / The landing light / A voice on the stairs / Someone crossing the hall / Badly”

 Literally: “Strip Me Away”

-Directly from Havana, Cuba, Orishas are a household name in the world of hip hop in Spanish.
-You are likely to have heard their massive hits “Naci Orishas”, “Represent (Cuba)”, “Mística” or “El Kilo”…but if you haven’t, we are not to blame if you can’t stop shaking it afterwards!
+Directly from Havana, Cuba, Orishas are a household name in the world of hip-hop in Spanish.
+You are likely to have heard their massive hits “Naci Orishas”, “Represent (Cuba)”, “Mística” or “El Kilo”…but if you haven’t, we are not to blame if you can’t stop shaking it afterward!
 As for “Despójame”, it is another lively, energetic song that draws inspiration from a specific Cuban culture of superstition, good luck, prayer and family protection.
 It is a hymn to the higher forces that protect us from all evil…and who doesn’t need that every now and then?